dbaldridge-lab/htcf/vscode_R.md

 # Start the httpgd graphics device
 hgd()
 ```

+Copy the URL.
+Type `R Plot: Open Httpgd URL` and select it.
+Paste in the URL and press enter.

 Open the Command Palette (Cmd+Shift+P).
 Type `R: Show Plot Viewer` and select it to open the httpgd viewer.